betaflight/betaflight/docs/Telemetry.md

 MSP Telemetry simply transmitts MSP packets in sequence to any MSP device attached to the telemetry port.
 It rotates though a fixes sequence of command responses.

 It is transmit only, it can work at any supported baud rate.

-MSP telemetry is currently only output on serial ports that are set to MSP, NOT telemetry.
-This will likely change in the future so that the MSP telemetry uses ports configured as telemetry just like the other providers do.